jeffstieler/atlas-help/vagrant/boxes/catalog.html.md

 ---
-title: "Using the Box Catalog"
+title: "Discovering Vagrant Boxes"
 ---

-# Using the Box Catalog
+# Discovering Vagrant Boxes

 Atlas serves a public, searchable index of Vagrant boxes.
 It's easy to find boxes you can use with Vagrant that contain the technologies you need